 This course covers the main political, economic, and military causes and developments of World War II, 1939-1945.
 It begins with the failure of Versailles and the rise of Fascism, and continues through the war to the atomic age and beginning of the Cold War.
+Offered every second Spring Semester in even years.
+(Prerequisite: ENG 101/102 or 106/107 or 120/121 or permission)

-HIS/ENG 470 Vietnam Era (3 cr.)
+HIS/ENG 470 The Vietnam Wars (3 cr.)

 This class centers on the American involvement in Southeast Asia from 1965 to 1972 through the disciplines of History and English.
 It also covers to a lesser degree the French colonial experience in Indo-China and the history of the united Vietnam after reunification in 1975.
 As an interdisciplinary course, the focus is not only on the historical narrative but on the literature of the period as well from American, South Vietnamese, and North Vietnamese sources.
 Film, music, and direct recollections of the U.S. Vietnam veterans are used in the course.
+Offered every third year in the Spring Semester.
+(Prerequisite: ENG 101/102 or 106/107 or 120/121 or permission)

-HIS/ENG 471 From the Beats to the Beatles (3 cr.)
+HIS 471 From the Beats to the Beatles (3 cr.)

 This interdisciplinary course will examine American counterculture, political activism, and postmodern literature after 1945.
+Offered every third year in the Spring Semester.
+(Prerequisite: ENG 101/102 or 106/107 or 120/121 or permission)